sherryw94/travel-reopening/public/data/RO_domestic.md

-Domestic travel is allowed.
+The Romanian government has extended the [state of alert](https://www.garda.com/crisis24/news-alerts/360996/romania-authorities-extend-state-of-alert-through-august-16-update-10) through to August 16, 2020.

 The wearing of face masks is mandatory in:

 - Enclosed public spaces
 - Stores